antisunshine/spacecats/README.md

 SPACE CAT INVADERS

 Simple game to shoot mice in space.
 Game has no end.
 Shoot till Game Over.
+Under developement.
 Game subject to changes in the future.

 How to run: